cston/csharplang/meetings/working-groups/discriminated-unions/union-struct-layout.md

 It is not the most space-efficient in all cases.
 For example, the algorithm does not attempt to reorder fields or separate fields within a member, even though that might allow overlapping parts of members in additional cases.

 Each union *member* has 0 or more fields.
-That member is represented as a `struct` definition with instance fields for field in declaration order.
+That member is represented as a `struct` definition with instance fields for field in declaration order, and with explicit layout.
 The fields in the member struct definition use `[StructLayout(LayoutKind.Auto)]`.
 If the user needs to control the layout of fields within the member, a custom type should be declared for the member outside the union.